 Let’s get to know each other, this is my story:

-My parents immigrated to the United States from the Philippines so I am both part of the Filipino diaspora and American communities.
+My parents immigrated to the United States from the Philippines so I am both part of the Filipino diaspora and mainland American communities.
 I had the privilege to grow up in a multigenerational home, with much of my extended family surrounding me.
-It allowed me to grow in ways that I could not imagine.
+It allowed me to grow and challenge in ways that I could not imagine.

-They say that one who practices therapy can only bring others as deeply as they’ve gone themselves.
+There is a saying that one who practices therapy can only bring others as deeply as they’ve gone themselves.
 I am committed to my own healing journey as well as yours as we partner in collective liberation.

-While at UW, I majored in Communication with an emphasis in social interaction.
-I loved learning about nonverbal, intercultural, and interpersonal communication, which benefits me in the work that I do now in conjunction with my studies in Marriage, Couples, and Family Therapy at Seattle University.My love of connection, and being with people as they navigate life situations and blossom into themselves brought me to my life path as a therapist.
+While at the University of Washington, I majored in Communication with an emphasis in social interaction.
+I enjoyed learning about nonverbal, intercultural, and interpersonal communication, which is relevant now in the work that I practice in conjunction with my studies in Marriage, Couples, and Family Therapy at Seattle University.
+My love of connection, and being with people as they navigate life situations and blossom into themselves brought me to my life path as a therapist.

 I love this work, and being in connection and relationship with people.
 The opportunity to be with you as part of your healing journey is sacred.
 I don’t take my clients opening up to me and trusting me with intimate details of their lives, and relationships, lightly.
 I am happy to be here with you for however long our paths intertwine.